emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-collection.md

-# Collect EMQX Logs In Kubernetes
+# Collect EMQX Logs in Kubernetes

 ## Task target

-How to collect EMQX cluster logs through Telegraf and export them to the standard output of the container
+How to collect EMQX cluster logs through Telegraf and export them to the standard output of the container.

 ## Deploy Telegraf Operator

 Telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
 It supports four types of plugins, including input, output, aggregator and processor.
-More articles about Telegraf can be found at [telegraf](https://docs.influxdata.com/telegraf/v1.24/), The documentation for telegraf-operator can be found in [telegraf-operator](https://github.com/influxdata/telegraf-operator)](https://github.com/influxdata/telegraf-operator)
+More articles about Telegraf can be found at [telegraf](https://docs.influxdata.com/telegraf/v1.24/), The documentation for telegraf-operator can be found in [telegraf-operator](https://github.com/influxdata/telegraf-operator).

 Execute the following command to deploy telegraf-operator